danroc/geoblock/examples/traefik/README.md

 - `whoami-1`: Example service (allowed)
 - `whoami-2`: Example service (blocked)

-Use HTTPie to test the services:
+In a different console, use HTTPie to test the services:

-✅ Allowed:
+**✅ Allowed:**

+HTTP request and response:

 ```bash
 $ http localhost:8080 Host:whoami-1.local